ARTIST & DJ

 This experience comes with a question of what it is to be a Black Queer Woman during this pandemic, then in turn, what the future could look like for those who share my identity.

-This soundscape/meditation aims to usher in understanding of our times and a balance through introspection.
-I also wrote a poem that features in the sound space.
+This soundscape/meditation aims to usher in the understanding of our times and a balance through introspection.

-Pieces include a poem, a video projection and two paintings.
+The piece includes a poem, a video projection, and two paintings.”